-- Desktop and field studies conducted suggest a minimal loss of habitat due from clearing.
-The clearing footprint is minimized by using existing access roads and areas previously cleared from forestry activities; - The Proponent will endeavor to conduct construction activities such as clearing and grubbing during a time period that does not coincide with the time period in which migratory and breeding birds would be in the area; - The Project area will be visually checked on a daily basis for nesting migratory birds.
-Should a nesting migratory bird be identified within the work area, ECCC/Canadian Wildlife Service (CWS) will be notified and an appropriate no-work buffer zone (in consultation with ECCC/CWS) will be applied around the nest until the nest has been fledged.
-No flagging of the nest will occur to minimize chances of predation; - Stockpiling of fill and excavated materials will be minimized to deter the potential for nesting by bank swallows or other ground nesting species (e.g., common nighthawk); - All workers will adhere to the Migratory Birds Convention Act, 1994 and the Migratory Birds Regulations; - All workers will adhere to the provincial Nova Scotia Endangered Species Act and federal Species at Risk Acts; - To minimize disruptions with wildlife activity at night, the Project construction activities will be limited to daylight hours when possible; - Instruction will be given to wind farm maintenance staff to ensure all work lights are turned off upon leaving the site particularly during foul weather events;

-- A follow up avian mortality survey will be conducted after the Project commissioning and appropriate actions will be taken in consultation with CWS should there be a significant negative impact to migration flyways; and - A comprehensive Adaptive Management Plan will be developed and implemented in consultation with CWS; - A follow up avian mortality survey will be conducted after the Project commissioning and appropriate actions will be taken in consultation with CWS should there be a significant negative impact to migration flyways; - Lighting requirements will meet ECCC standards to minimize the potential impacts to migratory birds; - Only the minimum amount of pilot warning and obstruction avoidance lighting will be used; - Only lights with short flash durations and the ability to emit no light during the 'off phase' of the flash (i.e. as allowed by strobes and modern LED lights) will be installed on tall structures; and, - Lights will operate at the minimum intensity and minimum number of flashes per minute (longest duration between flashes) allowable by Transport Canada. - Instruction will be given to wind farm maintenance staff to ensure all work lights are turned off upon leaving the site particularly during foul weather events - A follow up avian mortality survey will be conducted after the wind farm commissioning, and appropriate actions will be taken in consultation with CWS should there be a significant negative impact to night migrants - ECCC climate database has been consulted to predict the rate of fog occurrence - Instructions will be given to wind farm maintenance staff to ensure all work lights are turned off upon leaving the site particularly during foul weather events - The project site has been designed to minimize the amount of land cleared.
-This reduces the ecological impact of the Project Footprint and minimizes the potential impact to bat habitat. - A follow up bat mortality survey will be conducted after the Project commissioning and appropriate actions will be taken in consultation with the appropriate authorities should there be a significant negative impact to bats.
+- Existing roads and trails will be utilized to limit disturbance outside the Project footprint and minimize the interactions with birds and bird habitat; - The Proponent will endeavor to conduct construction activities such as clearing and grubbing during a time period that does not coincide with the time period in which migratory and breeding birds would be in the area as much as feasible;

+- Tree and vegetation clearing will not be undertaken during the breeding bird season (Early April to Late August) to the extent possible.
+Should clearing be required during the breeding bird season the proponent will consult with CWS for appropriate mitigation measures; - Should a nesting migratory bird be identified within the work area, CWS and NSDNRR will be notified and an appropriate no-work buffer zone (in consultation with CWS and NSDNRR) will be applied around the nest until the nest has been fledged.
+No flagging of the nest will occur to minimize chances of predation; - Stockpiling of fill and excavated materials will be minimized to deter the potential for nesting by bank swallows or other ground nesting species (e.g., common nighthawk); - All workers will adhere to the Migratory Birds Convention Act, 1994 and the Migratory Birds Regulations; - All workers will adhere to the provincial Nova Scotia Endangered Species Act and federal SAR Acts; - To minimize disruptions with wildlife activity at night, the Project construction activities will be limited to daylight hours when feasible; - Instruction will be given to maintenance staff to ensure all work lights are turned off upon leaving the site particularly during foul weather events; - A follow up avian mortality survey will be conducted after the Project commissioning and appropriate actions will be taken in consultation with CWS and NSDNRR should there be a significant negative impact to migration flyways; - A comprehensive Adaptive Management Plan will be developed and implemented in consultation with CWS and NSDNRR.
+This includes the development of a follow-up bird and bat mortality survey that will be conducted after the Project commissioning; - Lighting requirements will meet, but not exceed, Transport Canada standards to minimize the potential impacts to migratory birds; - Only the minimum amount of pilot warning and obstruction avoidance lighting will be used: - Only lights with short flash durations and the ability to emit no light during the 'off phase' of the flash (i.e., as allowed by strobes and modern LED lights) will be installed on tall structures;

+- Lights will operate at the minimum intensity and minimum number of flashes per minute (longest duration between flashes) allowable by Transport Canada; - Environment and Climate Change Canada climate database will be consulted to predict the rate of fog occurrence; and, - The Project has been designed to minimize the amount of land cleared.
+This reduces the ecological impact of the Project footprint and minimizes the potential impact to bird and bat habitat.